nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/getstar.md

 process, `tar` to archive, `iconv` to convert encoding, `sed` and `column` to prepare simple reports, `mutt` to send emails, etc.

-We used `yaml` configuration files and allowed to put `bash` scriptlets within it.
+We used `yaml` configuration files and allowed putting `bash` scriptlets within it.
 Tool would populate environment from configuration and current application state and execute bash scriplets for particular sub-task.
 This way we allowed system administrator to use familiar tool to extend application.
-Solution is flexible enough, it allows to execute arbitrary script or program for the task.
+Solution is flexible enough, it allows executing arbitrary script or program for the task.
 If standard Linux utilities won't be enough, it's possible to create script on `awk` or any scripting language, or even to execute binary program, created for the task later.
 Solution is safe enough (through right file permissions and